 - Ep 48 – Why Is Pain Dismissed in People Assigned Female at Birth?

 - Ep 50 – But Doctor, It’s Not Psychosomatic!

 Ablation surgery is the superficial burning away of endometriosis on the surface level.
 However, the gold standard treatment for endometriosis is excision surgery, because it actually removes the disease completely from tip to root.
-At many centers for expertise in endometriosis where excision is performed as the surgical approach, the rate of actual disease recurrence/persistence is around 7-20%.
+At many centers for expertise in endometriosis where excision is performed as the surgical approach, the rate of actual disease recurrence/persistence (disease coming back/disease remaining) is around 7-20%.
 Many people find that their pain is significantly reduced or their quality of life has improved after excision.
 With ablation surgery however, many people find their pain returns within just months after surgery.
 With ablation, disease persistence is fully expected, since the endometriosis wasn’t truly removed in the first place (and therefore persists).

 Additionally, excision has several more benefits over ablation:

 - Excision allows for the removed tissue to be sent to pathology for confirmation that it’s endometriosis, while due to the burning with ablation (and not the cutting out of tissue like with excision), the tissue is often unable to be sent to pathology for confirmation.

 - Due to the heat generated with ablation surgery, it usually cannot treat endometriosis on delicate tissues such as the bladder or intestines.
 With excision, the excision surgeon will often work with a multidisciplinary team, such as a general/bowel/thoracic/etc surgeon, to excise endometriosis from all organs where endo is present.

 - The burning of ablation surgery can cause more damage by causing scar tissue and leaving behind thermal damage, which can cause a painful foreign body giant cell reaction.
 It also leaves behind disease buried under scar tissue.